yezz123/ormdantic/docs/contributing.md

 #### Including

-The Dependencies file contains all the dependencies that you need to develop Ormdantic, which are:
+The Dependencies file contains all the dependencies that you need to develop ormdantic, which are:

-- The Base Dependencies - the ones that are needed to run Ormdantic.
+- The Base Dependencies - the ones that are needed to run ormdantic.
   [See Installation](installation.md).

 ### Format